vadimv/server-components/README.md

     }
 ```

-During a dispatch, the routes are verified one by one for a matching HTTP method and a path pattern.
+During a dispatch, the routes are verified individually for a matching HTTP method and a path pattern.
-Route path patterns can include zero, one or two path-extracting variables, possibly combined with regexes and the wildcard symbol "*".
+Route path patterns can include zero, one, or two path-extracting variables, possibly combined with regexes and the wildcard symbol "*"
-The matched variables values become available as the correspondent handlers' parameters alongside with the request details object.
+The matched variable values become available as the correspondent handlers' parameters alongside the request details object.
 The route's handler function should return a ``CompletableFuture`` of the page's state:

 ```java